TogeriX-hub/FieldMesh/README.md

 **A MeshCore firmware fork optimized for outdoor use — festivals, hiking, off-grid events, and situations where you need your radio network to do more than stock MeshCore offers.**

-Built on [MeshCore](https://github.com/ripplebiz/MeshCore) ·  Based on MeshCore v1.14.1
+Built on [MeshCore](https://github.com/ripplebiz/MeshCore) ·  Based on MeshCore v1.14.1 ·  Download latest [release](../../releases/latest)

 -----